nlfiedler/mokuroku/README.md

 The application defines the database record format; this library does not put any restrictions on the format of the keys or values.
-That is a big part of why the usage is slightly more complicated.
-This is _not_ PouchDB and the documents are _not_ all JSON formatted blobs.
+That is a big part of why the usage is slightly more complicated then something like PouchDB.

 The library maintains the secondary indices in separate column families, whose names start with `mrview-` to avoid collision with any column family that the